Happy Friday Beauties!

 In part 2, I'll share more about how I lost the baby weight, but I'll give you a hint: it's more of the same.
 Freedom, grace, self-care and making one healthy decision at a time.
 Plus some really great recipes that include plenty of fat. :)

 PS - Can you relate to my story?
-If you're ready to stop doing the same things that aren't bringing results I strongly encourage you to consider my online Pilates Body Program.
-It starts 6/15 and is built on the principles that changed my life and set me free.
-I would love for you to join me. :)
+If you're ready to stop doing the same things that aren't bringing results I strongly encourage you to consider joining The Balanced Life Sisterhood.
+It's an incredible online community of women that will help you reach your goals.

 PPS - More of my thoughts on Pilates and weight loss.